Table of Contents

 Key Takeaways

-If you want to purchase an annuity but don't have a lump sum payment, you may want to consider a flexible premium deferred annuity.
+If you want to buy an annuity but do not have a lump sum, a flexible premium deferred annuity may be an option.

 How Do Deferred Annuities Work?

-If purchasing an annuity with a lump sum payment isn't practical for you, a flexible premium deferred annuity may allow you to make smaller premium payments over a period of time.
-On the other hand, if you want to use a lump sum to purchase your annuity, a single premium deferred annuity may be right for you.
+If a lump sum is not practical, a flexible premium deferred annuity allows you to contribute smaller amounts over time.
+If you prefer to use a lump sum, a single premium deferred annuity may be a better fit.

 Maximize your savings over time with a flexible premium deferred annuity.
 Start Your Free Plan